insberr/SpaceCompany-Desktop/README.md

-> Currently not maintained
+> Currently broken

 ![Build/release](https://github.com/insberr/SpaceCompany-Desktop/workflows/Build/release/badge.svg)

 # SpaceCompany Desktop
-A desktop version of the game "<a href="https://github.com/sparticle999/spacecompany">SpaceCompany</a>", made by <a href="https://github.com/sparticle999">Sparticle999</a>
+A desktop version of the game [SpaceCompany](https://github.com/sparticle999/spacecompany), made by [Sparticle999](https://github.com/sparticle999)

 ## Overview:
 Space Company is a science-fiction incremental game where you start from humble beginnings on Earth, working your way up to travelling between star systems and building Dyson Spheres and pretty much colonizing the entire galaxy(ies?)

 # My Idea
-The idea of this project is to turn <a href="https://github.com/sparticle999/spacecompany">SpaceCompany</a> into a desktop application.
+The idea of this project is to turn [SpaceCompany](https://github.com/sparticle999/spacecompany) into a desktop application.
-<br>You should check out the <a href="https://github.com/migue1s/SpaceCompanyNative" target="_blank">SpaceCompany Mobile App</a> made by <a href="https://github.com/migue1s" target="_blank">migue1s</a>
+You should check out the [SpaceCompany Mobile App](https://github.com/migue1s/SpaceCompanyNative) made by [migue1s](https://github.com/migue1s)

 ## This are not recommended
 ### How To Install The Game